Travel guide

 The Apple Watch uses data via your iPhone with eSIM.

-How to get data on your Apple Watch while traveling
+How to get data on your Apple Watch when traveling

-Good news: even if you can't install the travel eSIM on your watch, you can still keep your Apple Watch connected while traveling easily and reliably.
+Good news: even if you can't install the travel eSIM on the watch, you can still keep your Apple Watch connected while traveling easily and reliably.
 The trick is to use your iPhone as a bridge.
-These are the three ways that actually work:
+These are the three ways that actually work to have your Apple Watch with data without your phone in hand, as long as the phone is nearby:

 • Internet sharing (personal hotspot): If you activate the hotspot on your iPhone (powered by your travel eSIM), the watch can connect to that network.
-This is useful when you want to maintain the connection even several meters away from your phone inside your home, a hotel, or a venue.
+This is useful for maintaining a connection several meters away from your phone inside a hotel or establishment.
+If you've never done it, see how to share data via hotspot with an eSIM step by step.

 • Known WiFi networks: The Apple Watch can connect to WiFi networks that your iPhone has already connected to before, without relying on Bluetooth.
 Useful in airports, hotels, or cafes.

-The conclusion is clear: carry your travel eSIM on your iPhone, keep your phone with you or nearby, and your watch will work perfectly without paying roaming fees or extra carrier charges.
-With PuraSim, you get data in 218 destinations, without contracts or bill surprises, and the watch automatically benefits from that connection through the phone.
+The conclusion is clear: carry your travel eSIM on your iPhone, keep your phone close, and your watch will work perfectly without paying roaming or extra carrier fees.
+With PuraSim, you get data in more than 200 destinations, with no contracts or bill surprises.
+Land, activate your eSIM, and you're good to go: stress-free internet without roaming.

 Apple Watch models compatible with eSIM

-However, it's important to remember something crucial for travelers: having a Cellular model doesn't mean you'll have coverage abroad.
-The watch's cellular function depends on your carrier supporting it and, above all, is usually limited to your plan's country.
-That's why, even with an Ultra 2, the practical way to connect your watch abroad is still through your iPhone with your travel eSIM.
-If you want to delve deeper into which devices accept eSIM profiles, we recommend reading our guide on eSIM-compatible phones to understand the differences.
+However, something important for travelers: having a Cellular model does not mean having coverage abroad.
+The cellular function of the watch is usually limited to your plan's country.
+That's why, even with an Ultra 2, abroad the practical way is still to connect the watch via your iPhone with your travel eSIM.

 Practical steps for traveling with your watch

-Let's get specific.
+Let's get concrete.
 These are the steps to arrive at your destination with your Apple Watch connected, without technical complications or unexpected expenses:

-• Before you leave: Purchase your PuraSim eSIM for your destination country.
-You'll receive a QR code that you install on your iPhone in 1 minute.
-If you need help with installation, follow our guide on eSIM installation and activation on iPhone.
+• Before you go: Buy your PuraSim eSIM for your destination country.
+You will receive a QR code that you install on your iPhone in a few minutes.
+Deciding whether to activate the eSIM before or after traveling will avoid last-minute doubts.

-• Upon arrival: Activate the data line of the travel eSIM on your iPhone and deactivate roaming for your primary line to avoid charges.
+• Upon arrival: Activate the data line of your travel eSIM on your iPhone and deactivate roaming on your main line to avoid charges.
 Your PuraSim eSIM works without roaming.

-• Pair the watch: Make sure your Apple Watch is paired with that iPhone.
+• Pair your watch: Make sure your Apple Watch is linked to that iPhone.
 Keep it close, and it will automatically check the connection via Bluetooth or WiFi.

-• If you move away from your phone: Activate your iPhone's hotspot so the watch continues to have data remotely within the same space.
+• If you move away from your phone: Activate your iPhone's hotspot so that the watch continues to have data at a distance within the same space.

 Scenario table: what works and what doesn't

-To give you a quick overview, here's a summary of the most common scenarios with the Apple Watch and a travel eSIM.
+To give you an overview, here we summarize the most common scenarios with the Apple Watch and a travel eSIM.
 This will help you set realistic expectations before traveling.

 Scenario Does it work?
 How

-Install travel eSIM directly on Apple Watch No The watch only supports eSIM provisioned by your iPhone's carrier (One Number)
+Install travel eSIM directly on Apple Watch No The watch only accepts eSIM provisioned by your iPhone's carrier (One Number)

 Watch with data near iPhone Yes Bluetooth/WiFi with the iPhone carrying the travel eSIM

-Watch with data away from iPhone (same building) Yes Personal hotspot on iPhone with active travel eSIM
+Watch with data away from iPhone (same building) Yes iPhone personal hotspot with the travel eSIM active

-Watch with data without carrying iPhone No (generally) Requires a Cellular plan from your carrier with international coverage, not a travel eSIM
+Watch with data without carrying iPhone No (generally) Requires carrier Cellular plan with international coverage, not a travel eSIM

 Watch on hotel or airport WiFi Yes Direct connection to known WiFi networks